-Objective G.3.1 Provide education and outreach opportunities that support the City's stormwater management goals.

-Continue to conduct education and outreach as required by the City's NPDES Phase II Permit, and expand the program by offering different types of events across multiple sectors, such as educational opportunities for homeowners and developers.

-Provide leadership in a regional stormwater outreach group such as the Stormwater Outreach Group (SOGGIES) regional forum.
+- Objective G.3.1 Provide education and outreach opportunities that support the City's stormwater management goals. - Action G.3.1.A Continue to conduct education and outreach as required by the City's NPDES Phase II Permit, and expand the program by offering different types of events across multiple sectors, such as educational opportunities for homeowners and developers. - Action G.3.1.B Provide leadership in a regional stormwater outreach group such as the Stormwater Outreach Group (SOGGIES) regional forum. - Action G.3.1.C Update the City's stormwater webpage to include new information on Low Impact Development code updates and revised drainage standards.

-Action G.3.1.C

-Update the City's stormwater webpage to include new information on Low Impact Development code updates and revised drainage standards.
+Education is a key component of Sammamish' stormwater management program.